Chart Color Schemes

 Uralla is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Uralla, as per the latest Census, consisted of 92.0% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 87.1% houses and 12.9% other dwellings.
-Home ownership in Uralla stood at 40.6%, with the rest of dwellings either mortgaged (33.4%) or rented (26.0%).
-The median monthly mortgage repayment was $1,267, below Non-Metro NSW's average of $1,408.
-The median weekly rent figure was $250, compared to Non-Metro NSW's $280.
-Nationally, Uralla's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Uralla, as per the latest Census evaluation, 92.0% of dwellings were houses, with the remaining 7.9% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's figures of 87.1% houses and 12.9% other dwellings.
+Home ownership in Uralla stood at 40.6%, with mortgaged dwellings at 33.4% and rented ones at 26.0%.
+The median monthly mortgage repayment was $1,267, lower than Non-Metro NSW's average of $1,408.
+Median weekly rent in Uralla was $250, compared to Non-Metro NSW's $280.
+Nationally, Uralla's mortgage repayments were significantly lower at $1,267 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing